 Play Therapy and Psychotherapy

-Play therapists who have also trained in psychotherapy, either prior to or as part of their play therapy training, (since 2010 this takes a minimum 4 years) are qualified to work with clients across the spectrum of need including those with complex histories and/or significant clinical issues, e.g. attachment disorders and experiences of abuse.
+Play therapists who have also trained in psychotherapy, either prior to or as part of their play therapy training, (since 2010 this takes a minimum 4 years at Masters level) are qualified to work with clients across the spectrum of need including those with complex histories and/or significant clinical issues, e.g. attachment disorders and experiences of abuse.

 - An IAPTP recognised play therapy and psychotherapy course